JuliaMath/NFFT.jl/docs/src/overview.md

 ```
 where `T` it the number of desired threads.
 NFFT.jl will use all threads that are specified.

-Currently, the NFFT.LUT is fully multi-threaded while NFFT.LUT is multi-threaded in the precomputation
+Currently, the NFFT.LINEAR is fully multi-threaded while NFFT.LINEAR is multi-threaded in the precomputation
 and forward transformation, while the adjoint is not yet multi-threaded.

 ## Directional